nubomedia/nubomedia-paas/README.md

 ./nubomedia-paas.sh compile
 ```

-### Start the Nubomedia PaaS API and PaaS Manager Manually
+### Start the Nubomedia PaaS Manager Manually

-The Nubomedia PaaS API and PaaS Manager can be started by executing the following command (in the directory nubomedia-paas)
+The Nubomedia PaaS Manager can be started by executing the following command (in the directory nubomedia-paas)

 ```bash
 ./nubomedia-paas.sh start
 ```

-Once the Nubomedia PaaS API and PaaS Manager is started you can access the screen session that is in another window with the ms-vnfm running:
+Once the Nubomedia PaaS Manager is started you can access the screen session that is in another window with the ms-vnfm running:

 ```bash
 screen -r nubomedia